 No one set our schedules with the locals, so on Oahu, Russ took me to Waiola Shave Ice and Rainbow Drive-In because that’s what his family likes, not because anyone official told him to go there (I don’t think compensation for Russ was quite as well organized, so I kept offering to pay for things including gas, but Russ politely declined.)
 One evening’s entertainment was watching our kids chase crabs by flashlight at a local beach park.
-The Visitor’s Bureau would not have put that on a fam tour schedule, but it was one of my best memories of the trip.
+The Visitors Bureau would probably not have put that on a fam tour schedule, but it was one of my best memories of the trip.

-This hosting alternative would require local bloggers to work almost as freelance contractors to the Visitor’s Bureau (they wouldn’t be volunteers like, for example, the Big Apple Greeters in New York City.)
-I’m not so naive as to think that problems might not arise on both sides, but I still think the idea has merit based on my experience in Hawaii (and my fellow tour bloggers also loved their time with local bloggers on Kauai, Maui, the Big Island and Oahu.)
+This hosting alternative would require local bloggers to work almost as freelance contractors to the Visitors Bureau (they wouldn’t be volunteers like, for example, the Big Apple Greeters in New York City.)
+I’m not so naive as to think that problems might not arise on both sides, but I still think the idea has merit based on my experience in Hawaii (and my fellow tour bloggers also loved their time with local bloggers on Kauai, Maui, the Big Island, and Oahu.)